 Lots of new songs on the horizon.
-Here is some music from the past and the present.
+Here is some music from the past.
+You can find some of my new songs by clicking here.

 Paul Potash is the funniest person I have ever met.
 I don't mean a smart-ass quipster like me, heck, you can turn on TV anytime and hear smart-ass remarks.
 I mean Paul is funny the way guys like Red Skelton and Jerry Lewis were funny.
 It can't be scripted.
 Either you have it or you don't.
 Paul has it.
 Listen to this.